khuongduy354/MEN-radish/README.md

 - Use jwt for auth
 - typing for model
 - use asyncHandler to avoid try catch
 ## Tools Specific
 - use save() for updating mongodb, lean() for query, populate() for references
 - mongodb query operator ($)

+### db design decisions
+- Comment reply is 1-1 rel to itself

+Extra field on User: subreddits, posts
+- user can query his subscribed subreddit, created post

+notes:
+- relationship and sql diagram differs, in many to many, relationship table, should i have both fields?
+- notice extra fields in reflection